nivedwho/GSoC-2021-TF-GAN/README.md

 ## Project Scope
 The main aim of this project is to update the TF-GAN library by adding more recent variants of GANs that has more applications.
 For this we selected ESRGAN for the task of Image-Super-Resolution and ControlGAN for Text-to-Image translation.
 Along with these examples we also add more functionalities to TF-GAN library that can help in the process of training, evaluation or inference of GAN models.
 This project also aims to add notebook tutorials for these examples which can also help users to gain insights into the implementation, training and evaluation process for these models and can help in exploring different useful features of the TF-GAN library.
-This also allows users to train the models directly on Google Colaboratory by making use of either its GPU or TPU.
+This also allows users to train the models directly on Google Colaboratory.

 ### ESRGAN<sup>1</sup> - Enhanced Super-Resolution Adversarial Network
 Image Super-Resolution is the process of reconstructing high resolution (HR) image from a given low resolution (LR) image.
 Such a task has numerous application in today's world.
 The [Super-Resolution GAN](https://arxiv.org/abs/1609.04802) model was a major breathrough in this field and was capable of generating photorealistic images, however the model also generated artifacts that reduced the overall visual quality.
 To overcome this, the ESRGAN<sup>1</sup> model was proposed with three major changes made to the SRGAN model :